web3privacy/w3pnowstore/README.md

 You can find the API key on the [Coinbase Developer Portal's OnchainKit page](https://portal.cdp.coinbase.com/products/onchainkit).
 If you don't have an account, you will need to create one.

-You can find your Coinbase Commerce API key after creating an account on [Coinbase Commerce](https://beta.commerce.coinbase.com/).
+You can find your Coinbase Commerce API key on [Coinbase Commerce](https://beta.commerce.coinbase.com/).
 If you don't have an account, you will need to create one.

 ```sh
 # See https://portal.cdp.coinbase.com/products/onchainkit